Do you see brown spots on Schefflera leaves?

 Since this plant doesn’t require a lot of water in indoor conditions, overwatering can make things difficult for the plant.

-When the water sits in the pot for too long, it invites issues like root rot and fungus growth.
+When the water sits in the pot too long, it invites issues like root rot and fungus growth.

 Both these issues can make the plant weaker.